CompositionalIT/farmer/docs/content/api-overview/resources/managed-identity.md

 {{< /mermaid >}}

 #### User Assigned Identity Builder
-The `userAssignedIdentity` builder constructs user assigned managed identities which can be created and then assigned to one or more resources.
+The `userAssignedIdentity` builder constructs user assigned managed identities, which can be created and then assigned to one or more resources.

 | Keyword | Purpose |